What Is Plantar Fasciitis? By Your Marque Team

 It is most commonly found in people that do excessive running or walking, have low or very high arches, who tend to be overweight, or that spend long hours on their feet especially when wearing inadequate foot gear.

 - Heel pain

 Physical therapy methods, including stretching exercises, are used to treat and prevent plantar fasciitis.
 Other methods of treatment may include anti-inflammatory medications such as ibuprofen or cortisone injections.
 These are often helpful along with custom-made orthotics.

-With some patients with custom-made orthotics noticed a difference in about 2 weeks and their natural arch came back after a few months for those who wore them continuously.
-The patients who opt out of medication treatments are highly recommended to go with a great sports running shoe that has soft, cushioned soles to reduce irritation of inflamed tissues from plantar fasciitis.
-Infrequently, surgery is performed on chronically inflamed plantar fascia if conservative treatments fail.
+Some patients who had custom-made orthotics made, noticed a difference in about 2 weeks.
+Their natural arch came back after a few months, for those who wore them continuously.
+The patients who opted out of medication treatments are highly recommended to buy a great sports running shoe that has soft, cushioned soles to reduce irritation of inflamed tissues from plantar fasciitis.
+In some rare cases, surgery is performed on chronically inflamed plantar fascia if conservative treatments fail.

 Methods of Prevention:

 - Make stretching and flexibility part of your daily routine – allow yourself plenty of time to warm up and stretch your calf and feet before beginning any activity

 Before opting for immediate surgery, it is best to try the above conservative methods such as orthotics or medications for treatment first.

 The information provided is for general interest only and should not be misconstrued as a diagnosis, prognosis or treatment recommendation.
 This information does not in any way constitute the practice of medicine, or any other health care profession.
 Readers are directed to consult their health care provider regarding their specific health situation.
 Marque Medical is not liable for any action taken by a reader based upon this information.